mansijadhav0511/Predictive-Maintenance/README.md

 Aerospace Industry: Monitoring aircraft engines and components to reduce maintenance costs, improve safety, and optimize utilization.

 References
-Predictive Maintenance: A Comprehensive Guide
+Intellicus: Predictive Maintenance - A Comprehensive Guide
-Zenatix Predictive Maintenance
+Zenatix: Predictive Maintenance - A Comprehensive Guide
-Tractian Predictive Maintenance Guide
+Tractian: Predictive Maintenance - The Complete Guide 2022
-IoT-based Predictive Maintenance for Fleet Management
+Kaggle: IoT-based Predictive Maintenance for Fleet Management

 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request if you'd like to contribute to this project.